ftrcafekundera/05-week/README.md

 # Installation

-To access the website, please use the following link: (INSERT LINK).
+To access the website, please use the following link: (https://ftrcafekundera.github.io/05-week/).
 If you have arrived at the right page, you should see the following web page:

 (Insert SCREENSHOT)